 The height of the monitor(s) in your office determines the daily stress you put on your neck.
 Any issue with the neck is no laughing matter.
 These issues cause pain that can affect the quality of your work.
 This can range from throbbing headaches to pain in your back.

-It’s a good rule to sit an arm’s length distance from your monitor.
 If you have a monitor that is larger than 20 inches from corner-to-corner, move the monitor further away.

 For exact changes, move it 12 inches away for every 7 additional inches of screen size.
 Final monitor depth will differ slightly from user to user and is dependent on factors such as vision.
 The most important thing is that you should be able to view your monitor without squinting or turning your head.

 With how many people are working from home nowadays its common have have desk setups with dual monitors or multiple screens.
 This can seriously help with productivity depending on your tasks.